DPMM-PPM/MinDefxApi/README.md

 cd Customizing/global/plugins/Services/UIComponent/UserInterfaceHook
 git clone https://github.com/kalamun/ILIAS-MinDefxApi.git MinDefxApi
 ```
-For ILIAS V8, go to the ilias root directory and run "composer du"

 ## Activation

 After having copied the plugin files to the plugins directory, log-in to ILIAS and go to `Administration` > `Extending ILIAS` > `Plugins`.